ZamDimon/android-course/README.md

 where the user can specify the value of $\omega$ and the range of $t$.

-The graph should be updated in real time as the user changes the value of $\omega$ or the range of $t$.
+The graph should be updated in real-time as the user changes the value of $\omega$ or the range of $t$.

 ## :sparkles: Main features